opendatasoft/ods-documentation/source/creating_maps_charts/01_creating_advanced_maps/create-a-multiple-layers-map.rst

 .. localizedimage:: images/filter-data-map.png
     :alt: Screenshot of filtering in the dataset adding interface in Map Builder

+.. admonition:: Note
+   :class: note

-.. note:: You can change dataset or change which part is filtered at any time.
+   You can change dataset or change which part is filtered at any time.
 To do so, simply click on **Change filter** next to the layer’s title.

 You can add as many datasets as you want on your map, and all of the data they contain can be displayed on that same map, at the same time.
 This is when the whole concept of layers comes in play.
 In Map Builder, because you overlay several datasets, each dataset is called a layer.
 This is why Map Builder allows you to configure your layers to make sure that you can represent many different data on the same map and still make the reading of this map easy and clear.

+.. admonition:: Note
+   :class: note

-.. note:: Keep in mind that the more datasets you add to your map, the heavier it will be, and the longer it will take to load.
+   Keep in mind that the more datasets you add to your map, the heavier it will be, and the longer it will take to load.

 .. localizedimage:: images/dataset-added-map.png
     :alt: Screenshot of Map Builder once a dataset has been added: data appears on the map and configuration options are available